#1 Military Outload Port in the Nation

 The Port of Beaumont is committed to propelling growth in Southeast Texas, the nation and the world.
 With a focus on superior customer service, operating an efficient and effective intermodal network, and continuous improvement, the Port of Beaumont continues to be known as a premier port for breakbulk, liquid bulk and project cargoes.

-The Port of Beaumont is a key transportation hub and a major economic driver in the state of Texas creating more than 12,000 direct, indirect, induced and related user jobs, according to a 2015 economic impact study.
-With annual economic activity exceeding $1.8 billion and more than $111 million being contributed to the economy via re-spending and local consumption, the Port of Beaumont’s economic impact can be felt on a national level and global level.
+The Port of Beaumont is a key transportation hub and a major economic driver in the state of Texas creating more than 66,000 direct, indirect, induced and related user jobs, according to a 2018 economic impact study.
+With annual economic activity exceeding $24.5 billion, the Port of Beaumont’s economic impact can be felt on a national level and global level.

 Port facilities have been developed to accommodate a diverse cargo base including bulk grain, aggregate, liquid petroleum, forest products, military cargo, project cargo, metal articles and bagged agriculture.
-To accommodate the array of goods being transported through the Port, the following facilities are available:
+To accommodate diverse cargo mix being transported through the Port, the following facilities are available:

-As the fifth largest port in the nation in terms of tonnage and the number 1 strategic military outload port in the world, the Port’s commitment to growth is evident.
+As the fifth largest port in the nation in terms of tonnage and the largest strategic military outload port in the U.S., the Port’s commitment to growth is evident.

 Intermodal Transportation Hub

 Situated on the Neches River with a 40 foot channel draft, direct rail access served by 3 Class-One rail carriers, and close proximity to I-10.

 Situated 84 miles east of Houston and 270 miles west of New Orleans (Latitude 30°4’6″N, Longitude 94°5’4″W), the Port of Beaumont is accessible from the Gulf of Mexico and Intracoastal Waterway via the federally maintained Sabine-Neches Ship Channel, 42 miles upstream from the Gulf and is served by three class one rail carriers: